Knowledge of grips in table tennis is the first and foremost learning of every beginner.

 In this grip, try to hold the bat in a way that you are shaking your hand.
 Hold the handle with three fingers i.e. middle finger, ring finger, and pinkie.
 Then free your index finger and thumb.
-Place index finger on the edge of rubber on the backhand side and thumb on blade or rubber on the opposite side in such a way that forms a V shape.
+Place the index finger on the edge of the rubber on the backhand side and thumb on the blade or rubber on the opposite side in such a way that forms a V shape.

 Earlier this grip was popular in European countries, but now this is also popular in Asian countries.

 As a beginner, this is the most convenient way to hold a Table Tennis paddle.

 - You can use both sides, the forehand side, and the backhand side

 - For attacking players, it helps to generate power both in the forehand and backhand.

 - The point of indecision or Crossover Point is when you have to decide whether you use either the forehand side or the backhand side.